Updated: Jan 21

 Don't forget to join relevant LinkedIn groups in your industry and contribute regularly.
 It's also advisable to post different types of content on LinkedIn.
 You can post photos, video content, PDFs, and even long-form content like articles.

 Being social on LinkedIn will pay off in the long run by exposing you to more opportunities as you grow your networks.
 You might not be looking for your next job, but the job could come to find you.

 For those who are currently shaping their career path and actively looking for new opportunities, these time-saving tips on how to use LinkedIn to get a job in 60 seconds can be very useful.

 If you actually USE them.

-Of course, whether you'll get job interviews or not will depend on many other factors, including your LinkedIn profile, resume, your qualifications, and how relevant you are with the jobs that you're applying.
+Of course, whether you'll get job interviews or not will depend on many other factors, including your LinkedIn profile, resume, your qualifications, and how relevant you are to the jobs that you're applying for.